Peter Baker - Board Vice Chair

 North Country Associates

-Mary Jane is the Chief Executive Officer at North Country Associates – the largest provider of long-term care services in the state of Maine.
-She has worked at North Country for the past 32 years.
-Mary Jane is a Multi-Level Administrator, Board member and recent past chair for Maine Health Care Association, a member of the Maine Council on Aging, Multi-disciplinary Task Forces in the state and a member of the Maine Council of Elder Abuse Prevention.
+Mary Jane is the Chief Executive Officer at North Country Associates – one of the largest providers of long-term care services in the state of Maine.
+She has worked at North Country for more than 30 years.
+Mary Jane is a Multi-Level Administrator, former board member and past chair for the Maine Nursing Administrator’s Licensing Board, a member of the Maine Elder Abuse Coucil, and a past chair and member of the Board of Directors for the Maine Healthcare Association.
 Her knowledge of care and services across the continuum of care assists legislators to fully understand the impact their decisions make on the elders and caregivers of Maine.

 Betsy Sawyer-Manter - Board Treasurer